hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/06_git_basics.md

 What if we have files that we do not want Git to track for us, like backup files created by our editor or intermediate files created during data analysis.
-Really large files and binary files should generally be avoided when using Git; however, Git does have an [extension](https://git-lfs.github.com/) you can download if you need to version large files.
+Generally, it's a good idea to avoid versioning really large files and binary files; however, Git does have an [extension](https://git-lfs.github.com/) you can download if you need to version these types of files.

-Let's create a few dummy files:
+Let's practice with ignoring files by creating a few dummy files:

 ~~~ {.bash}
 $ mkdir results